-Postal Notices — Voter Notification by Mailing a Postcard
+Postal Notices — Notify Voters by Mailing a Postcard

-As per Electionbuddy's pricing guidelines, postal notices are a feature only available to elections at a minimum $299.00 cost.
+As per ElectionBuddy's pricing guidelines, postal notices are a feature only available to elections at a minimum $299.00 cost.
 There is also an additional cost for postage, please contact us with the number of voters in your voter list and we can quote you a price!

 - In stage 3 of your election setup, the "Notice" stage, select "Postal notices" from the list of available notice types, as well as any other notice types you may need:

 - However, once that delay is over and the information is sent to the printing company, you will be charged for all postcards that were sent to the printer, even if a voter does not use the mailed notice specifically to vote.

 - Include a return address: the postal notices will include a return address (typically your organization mailing address) so notices are returned to you if the voter has moved to help prevent unauthorized ballot submissions from individuals outside of your organization.

 - If you choose to include a paper ballot, the return address is mandatory (as displayed in the screenshot above).
 This is because your voters will need to return the paper ballot.

 - Include a paper ballot: the postal notices will include a paper ballot that voters can return to vote via paper, as opposed to using the online ballot.

 To learn more about paper ballots, and how to set them up, please see our article on setting up an election with paper ballots.
 Unsure of what a QR code is?
 Check out Wikipedia!

 - Finish setting up your notices and edit your templates as required, and move onto the next stage of your election setup, the "Voters" stage.